-1. Pour water into the Instant Pot.
-Open a vegetable steamer and place it inside the Instant Pot.
+- Pour water into your 6-quart Instant Pot, 8-quart Instant Pot, or comparable electric pressure cooker.
+Open a vegetable steamer basket and place it inside the Instant Pot.
 Place chopped carrots in the steamer in a relatively-even layer.
 Close the Instant Pot lid and set the pressure release valve to "Sealing."
 Press the "Steam" button and set timer for 1 minute.

-3. Once the display on the Instant Pot reads "Hot," add ghee, maple syrup, pumpkin pie spice and salt to the pot.
+- Once the display on the Instant Pot reads "Hot," add ghee, maple syrup, pumpkin pie spice and salt to the pot.
 Stir until the mixture is well combined.
 Carefully add the carrots from the vegetable steamer to the pot and stir to coat in the mixture.
-Sauté on low for 3 minutes, stirring occasionally, to allow flavours to meld together.
+Sauté on low for 3 minutes, stirring occasionally, to allow flavors to meld together.

-*Bias-cut - sliced at a 45 degree angle.
+- Bias-cut carrots - sliced at a 45 degree angle.
 See the "Tips for Success" section above for further explanation and link to a video demo.

 - Adjusting the Sauté heat level: This procedure varies by Instant Pot model.
 Consult your Instant Pot manual for instructions specific to your model.